HOW DOES IT WORK?

 Teachers receive all our planning, supporting resources and IWB files as well as tech support resources

-Your pupils and teachers radically improve their learning, teaching & digital skills through filmmaking
+Your pupils and teachers radically improve their learning, teaching & digital skills using video

 What's so good about these resources?